Teambuilding (film)

 Teambuilding is a 2022 Romanian comedy film directed by Alex Cotet, Matei Dima & Cosmin Nedelcu and written by Cotet.
-It stars Matei Dima and Cosmin Nedelcu accompanied by Anca Dinicu, Nicu Banea, Șerban Pavlu, Roxana Condurache, Cristi Pulhac, Monica Odagiu and Nuami Dinescu.
+It stars Matei Dima and Cosmin Nedelcu accompanied by Anca Dinicu, Nicu Banea, Anca Munteanu, Șerban Pavlu, Roxana Condurache, Cristi Pulhac, Monica Odagiu and Nuami Dinescu.
 It was released on September 30, 2022, in Romanian theaters.

 Synopsis

 Emil gets too involved and puts pressure on his colleagues.
 Therefore, to temper his energy, Mr. Oprea promotes him and makes him a team leader in the call center department - the corporation's ungrateful, where the unofficial leader is the grumpy Horia.
 They all go to the company team building, where Emil joins his new colleagues and does everything he can to help them keep their jobs, competing for the cup of joy with colleagues from Transylvania, Moldova and Oltenia.
 Who will take the cup this year?

 Cast

 The actors participating in this film are: